 When the building reopens to the public, there will be permanent and temporary exhibitions available year-round in two large exhibition halls.

-A new Education Laboratory will provide a flexible space for hands-on demonstrations, interactive workshops, and lively discussions for learners of all ages.
+The learning lab is the Folger’s new center for all kinds of learning, including hands-on demonstrations, interactive workshops, and lively discussions for learners of all ages.
 New exhibition galleries and more deeply engaging programs for students and teachers will enrich and support classroom work with Shakespeare’s texts.

 - Full accessibility